 In the same vein, the coverage model also needs to evolve.
 In the past, a sales organization might have been staffed mostly by generalists, with a small subset of specialists.
 Now that customers demand so many highly specific services, however, the proportions of specialists and generalists have nearly flipped.

 Other aspects of sales that must evolve include the way success is measured (something vendors should consider early on) and the organizational model, which involves weighing trade-offs, such as revenue accountability versus speed of innovation.
-Institutional capabilities should also be reexamined, especially because services organizations often lag behind their product counterparts in developing a granular understanding of customer needs at the
+Institutional capabilities should also be reexamined, especially because services organizations often lag behind their product counterparts in developing a granular understanding of customer needs at the account level.

 Focus on efficient delivery